 Palliative care can be seen as active, holistic care for the seriously ill by a multidisciplinary team [27, 28].
-Palliative care is there to provide the best quality of life until the moment of death [29]; and that by [21, 30]:
+Palliative care is there to provide the best quality of life until the moment of death [29]; and that by the following [21, 30]:

-- relieves pain and other symptoms of the disease, - affirms life and all its values, but views death as a normal process, - does not accelerate or delay death, - integrates psychological and spiritual aspects of patient care, - offers support to patients so that they can live as actively as possible until the moment of death, - offers a system of support and assistance to the family, - uses a team approach in identifying the needs of patients and their families.
+- relieving pain and other symptoms of the disease, - affirming life and all its values, but vieing death as a normal process, - not accelerating or delaing death, - integrating psychological and spiritual aspects of patient care, - offering support to patients so that they can live as actively as possible until the moment of death, - offering a system of support and assistance to the family, - using a team approach in identifying the needs of patients and their families.